Equestrian statue of Winfield Scott: Background

 The model of the statue was completed around 1872.
 The federal government contributed bronze cannons captured by Scott during the Mexican–American War to use for casting the statue.
 Before the casting began, descendants of Scott saw the model and protested the design.
 Brown had designed the horse to be a small mare, which Scott preferred to ride, instead of a stallion.
 The descendants argued that no other general had been portrayed riding a mare and that a horse with flared nostrils and arched neck would be more suitable.
 Brown was annoyed by the requests and only made minimal modifications to the design, resulting in Scott, a tall and heavy man measuring 6.5 ft and weighing 300 lb, riding a small mare with the external genitalia of a stallion.
 The statue was founded by Robert Wood & Company, whose other works in Washington, D.C. include Major General Nathanael Greene, Major General James B. McPherson and General John A. Rawlins.

 The architect selected to design the base is disputed.
 Historian James M. Goode, author of Outdoor Sculpture of Washington, D.C., cites General Orville E. Babcock of the Corps of Engineers as the architect, while a 1985 report by the National Park Service credits George Edward Harney.
-The stonework was completed by Jonas French of the Cape Ann Granite Company.
+The stonework was completed by Jonas H. French of the Cape Ann Granite Company.
 The base was carved from a single block of granite weighing more than 150 tons.
 It was the largest single stone ever quarried in the United States at the time.